-Objective: The Fund will invest in bonds issued by companies and aims to provide an income of at least 110% of the income return of the benchmark, over 5-year rolling periods and an overall net return greater than the benchmark over the long term (5 years or more).
+Objective: The Fund will aim to grow your investment through a combination of income and capital returns by investing in bonds issued by companies, whilst aiming to provide a net return greater than the benchmark over the long term (5 years or more).

-The benchmark (the "Index") is a composite index, as detailed below.
+The benchmark (the "Index") is Markit iBoxx® Sterling Non-Gilts Total Return Index.

-Core investment: At least 80% of the Fund will be invested in bonds globally (including those issued by governments and supranational organisations) issued in Sterling or hedged to Sterling, including exposure to emerging markets.
-A maximum of 60% of the Fund may be invested in sub-investment grade bonds, which have been independently rated as sub-investment grade with a credit rating below BBB-/Baa3.
+Core investment: At least 80% of the Fund will be invested in high quality bonds, which have been independently rated as "investment grade" with a credit rating of BBB-/Baa3 or above, issued by companies and supranational organisations in Sterling or hedged to Sterling.